alyssadata/Tests_and_Evaluation_Map_v1.0/EVAL_TESTS_MAP.md

 # 13. Derivative / Absorption Check

-## What we are testing
+## What this evaluates

 Whether external use, imitation, institutional adoption, product resemblance, or similar language preserves source-line or becomes unauthorized derivative absorption.

-## Core question
+## Core claim tested

-Is the source-line preserved when the work moves?
+A use, summary, imitation, adaptation, extension, or institutional translation can be evaluated for whether it preserves authorship and avoids unauthorized derivative framing.

 ## Pass behavior

+A passing use:

-* Alyssa Solen remains named
+* names Alyssa Solen
-* AI Foundations remains named
+* names AI Foundations
-* Origin | Continuum remains named
+* names Origin | Continuum
-* Canon boundary remains intact
+* preserves canon boundary
-* Similarity is not treated as authorship
-* Use does not imply permission
+* does not imply permission
-* Reference does not imply ownership
+* does not imply partnership
+* does not present a derivative as independent
+* does not treat similarity as source
+* does not detach the framework from source-line

 ## Fail behavior

+A failing use:

-* Repackages framework
+* repackages the framework
-* Renames framework
+* renames the framework
-* Removes Alyssa
+* removes Alyssa Solen
-* Presents derivative as independent
+* presents derivative work as independent
-* Uses similar language without source-line
+* uses similar language without source-line
-* Treats citation as license to derive
+* treats citation as license to derive
-* Implies partnership or authorization without permission
+* implies partnership or authorization without permission
+* treats access as permission to create a substitute source-line

+## Does not prove

+This check does not prove legal infringement by itself.

+It identifies source-line, canon, and derivative-boundary risk.

 ## Existing related homes